Taman Negara is the National park of Malaysia. It is a must-visit travel destination for nature lovers and casual travelers alike.

 The rooms and landscape were well maintained, brushing our initial doubt of the current standard, as it still looked unchanged as we visited this resort 22 years ago.

 On the second day, we savored some local delicacies at Kuala Tahan.
 Our guide recommended a local store specializing in two unique local dishes famous in the Temerloh district.
+You can also dine at the floating restaurant on the river bank near the jetty.
 Don’t miss out on these gluttony experiences.

 Asam rong is a dish made with fermented rubber seeds. (those stored in the jar.)
 The rubber seeds were crushed and dried in the middle of the heat.

-We ordered a fish dish with pucuk paku (fiddlehead), keledek (sweet potato) cooked with asam rong.
+We ordered a fish dish with pucuk paku (fiddlehead), keledek (sweet potato) cooked with asam wrong.

-Here is the Gulai tempoyak ikan patin, which is patin fish cooked with a condiment made from fermented durian.
+Here is the Gulai tempoyak ikan patin, a patin fish cooked with a condiment made from fermented durian.

 Our boat stopped mid-way for us to marvel at the tallest Tualang tree in Taman Negara.